krishaamer/green-filter-research/research/literature/design.md

 ## Overconsumption, Climate Change, Pollution {#overconsumption-climate-change-pollution}

 Overconsumption is one of the root causes of climate change and marine plastic pollution.
-Ford et al. (2022) and Lavers et al. (2022) suggest strong linkage of climate change and marine plastic pollution “along with other stressors that threaten the resilience of species and habitats sensitive to both climate change and plastic pollution”.
+Ford et al. (2022) and (**laversFarDistractionPlastic2022a?**) suggest strong linkage of climate change and marine plastic pollution “along with other stressors that threaten the resilience of species and habitats sensitive to both climate change and plastic pollution”.

 ## Fossil Fuels and Energy {#fossil-fuels-and-energy}